 i) if the EES cannot reserve the necessary resources while meeting the capability requirements of the existing registered EECs, the EES shall determine the EEC Context information stale and send a failure response with a corresponding cause as specified in clause 6.2.2.2.3.1; and

 ii) Otherwise the EES shall return the EEC registration information in the response message.
 The response message may include expiration time to indicate when the EEC registration will automatically expire.
 The response message may include a newly assigned EEC context ID.
 The URI of the created resource shall be returned in the "Location" HTTP header.
 If the EEC registration request contains AC Profile(s), and the EES determines that the requirements indicated in the AC profile(s) cannot be fulfilled for some of the AC profile(s), the EES shall include "unfulfilledAcProfs" attribute containing the list of ACIDs of such AC Profile(s) and appropriate reasons as specified in clause 6.2.5.2.2.

+4) if the received EEC registration request contains an UE mobility support requirement information to the EES, the EES shall store the same in the EEC context.
+If UE mobility support requirement is set to true, the EES shall subscribe to UE’s location or analytics information using 3GPP core network capabilities and in case of false the EES as per ECSP policy and EAS requirements may decide to fetch one time UE location or subscribe to NEF or NWDAF for UE location information or its analytics.

 The EEC stores the new EEC context ID and uses it when it registers with another EES.

 If the expiration time is provided, then to maintain the registration, the EEC shall send a registration update request (as described in clause 5.2.2.3) prior to the expiration time.
 If a succesful registration update request is not received prior to the expiration time, then the EES shall treat the EEC as implicitly deregistered and remove the corresponding EEC registration resource.